Tank6699/Group5-DSA-2024/README.md

 **OpenAQ API:** Use the API to filter data by date, location, and pollutant.
 **Downloadable Files:** OpenAQ provides periodic data dumps available for download [here](https://openaq.org/#/download).
 # Datasets for this project
--All the data sets are found in folder called NewCombined.
+- All the data sets are found in folder called NewCombined.
--the data sets are downloaded from OPenAq website.
+- the data sets are downloaded from OPenAq website.
--This data is only from 01 Jan-01 July 2024 only.
+- This data is only from 01 Jan-01 July 2024 only.
--Detailed Analysis of LA, Bucharest and Molina de Segura can be found [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/Tanveer_Group_Compiled_.ipynb)
+- Detailed Analysis of LA, Bucharest and Molina de Segura can be found [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/Tanveer_Group_Compiled_.ipynb)
--Genral Analysis and procedure can be found in [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/LA_Bucharest/README.md)
+- Genral Analysis and procedure can be found in [here](https://github.com/TanveerD1/Group5-DSA-2024/blob/main/LA_Bucharest/README.md)
--you can go to "G_5_DSA_project.ipynb " file if you want to access the code we used for our project
+- you can go to "G_5_DSA_project.ipynb " file if you want to access the code we used for our project
 # About The Dataset
 ### Key Features
 - **Areas of Coverage:** Data from five stations,Nairobi, Los Angles,Bucharest,Madrid and Rome. and Also we ahve tried to include Nicosia, Suchang_Dong.